Wednesday, October 30, 2024

 Dir - Robert Eggers

 An unrelenting masterpiece of Puritan dread and traumatic hardships brought on by superstitious destitute, Robert Egger's The Witch stands as the finest debut that horror has ever produced.
 Painstakingly researched to provide period accuracy for full immersion, Egger's tragedy of a New England family that is banished from their commune due to zealous pride is ideally realized in every frame, many of which look as if they were taken directly out of artwork from the era.
 The dense dialog and authentic musical score only enhance the experience and Eggers takes on a tone that is void of both humor and light.
-It is as much a tale of defying nature as anything, not just the haunting wilderness landscape which effortless conjures up its own lurking demons, but the nature of paranoia brought on by extreme religious dogma that both captures and destroys those who are at the mercy of their beliefs, as well as being at the mercy of their harsh environment.
+It is as much a tale of defying nature as anything, not just the haunting wilderness landscape which effortlessly conjures up its own lurking demons, but the nature of paranoia brought on by extreme religious dogma that both captures and destroys those who are at the mercy of their beliefs, as well as being at the mercy of their harsh environment.
 Blessed with arguably the greatest ending to any movie and superb performances from its young and veteran cast, this is a maverick film that just so happens to elevate its genre to one of its most exciting plateaus in cinema's over a century long history.

 2. THE HAUNTING